dhmunro/dudley/README.md

 the list declaration sequence with the same var name at any later point in the Dudley layout to append more items (anonymous variable declarations) to the list.
-You can also add anonymous group declarations as elements of a list variable, but first we show how to define a named group variable (essentially a python dict):
+You can also add anonymous group declarations as elements of a heterogeneous list variable, as described below.

+You declare a homogeneous list variable with:

+    var = type(*, shape) @ addresses

+Every element of this list will be a type(shape) array.
+Without the explicit "@ addresses" this homogeneous list is initially empty.
+The "addresses" may be either a single address or a "@"-delimited list of addresses to declare subsequent list items.
+Each address may be either an integer or simply ".", with "." meaning the next address in the file or stream (equivalent to declaring a variable without specifying any address).
+You may later append list items with:

+    var @ address @ address ...

+A homogeneous list resembles an array, but its slowest varying index is of indeterminate length and need not be stored contiguously in the file.
+This feature provides a simple means to describe variables which change as a simulation evolves; it emulates the most common use case for the UNLIMITED dimension of netCDF or HDF5 files, or a PDB block variable.
+Note that a homogeneous list may not be a struct member nor a heterogeneous list member.

+### Groups

+You define a named group variable (essentially a python dict):

     var /
       param := type(shape) @ address  # parameter(s) here and in children